danielsantos/rest-api-java/README.md

 ### H2

-For view console dabatase H@ embedded, with the application up, access the url bellow:
+For view console dabatase H2 embedded, with the application up, access the url bellow:

 http://localhost:8080/h2-console